mdn/content/files/en-us/web/css/css_colors/relative_colors/index.md

 {{ EmbedLiveSample("General syntax", "100%", "200") }}

-The relative color uses the [`rgb()`](/en-US/docs/Web/CSS/color_value/rgb) function, takes `red` as an input (equivalent to `rgb(255 0 0)`), and then defines the new color as having a red channel of value `200` and green and blue channels with a value the same as the originating color (it uses the `g` and `b` values made available inside the function by the browser).
+The relative color uses the [`rgb()`](/en-US/docs/Web/CSS/color_value/rgb) function, takes `red` as an input (equivalent to `rgb(255 0 0)`), and then defines the new color as having a red channel of value `200` and green and blue channels with a value the same as the origin color (it uses the `g` and `b` values made available inside the function by the browser).
 This results in a slightly darker red.
-If we had specified an red channel value of `255` (or just the `r` value), the resulting output color would be exactly the same as the input value.
+If we had specified a red channel value of `255` (or just the `r` value), the resulting output color would be exactly the same as the input value.

 These four lines all produce an equivalent output color: